reyk/openiked/README.md

 openiked
 ========

 Internet Key Exchange version 2 (IKEv2) daemon - portable version of OpenBSD iked.

-This IKEv2 implementation is part of the OpenBSD operating system and is part of the OpenBSD releases since version 4.8.
+This code is from the OpenBSD operating system and is includes in the releases since version 4.8.
 You can find the source code in OpenBSD's CVS repository, see:

 * http://www.openbsd.org/cgi-bin/cvsweb/src/sbin/iked/
 * http://www.openbsd.org/cgi-bin/cvsweb/src/usr.sbin/iked/